List of Marvel Cinematic Universe teams and organizations: Damage Control

-It appeared in the films Spider-Man: Homecoming and Spider-Man: No Way Home; as well as the Disney+ series Ms. Marvel and She-Hulk: Attorney at Law.
+As of 2026, the group has appeared in six projects: the films Spider-Man: Homecoming, Spider-Man: No Way Home and Spider-Man: Brand New Day; and the Disney+ series Ms. Marvel, She-Hulk: Attorney at Law and Wonder Man.

 Global Repatriation Council

 The Global Repatriation Council, abbreviated as the GRC, is an international organization established by world governments following the Blip that is responsible for managing resources for refugees displaced by the Blip.

-It appeared in the Disney+ series The Falcon and the Winter Soldier.
+As of 2026, the group has appeared in one project: the Disney+ series The Falcon and the Winter Soldier.